-he term "soy protein" was changed to "vegetable protein", as a strategic move to ease the consumers' concern and improve their negative perception of soy in the early 1990s.
-Fast forward, consumer soy negativism still lingers.
-This is primarily due to the ill attempts of the US-dominated soy industry to position its protein source as a pseudo-pharmaceutical ingredient to alleviate symptoms like high cholesterol, pre-menstrual symptoms (PMS), and some forms of cancer.
+In the early 1990s, the term "soy protein" was changed to "vegetable protein" as a strategic move to ease concerns and improve negative perception of soy.
+Today, soy negativism lingers primarily due to the attempts of the US-dominated soy industry to position its protein source as a pseudo-pharmaceutical ingredient to alleviate symptoms like high cholesterol, pre-menstrual symptoms (PMS), and some forms of cancer.